formkiq/docs.formkiq.com/docs/pro-and-enterprise/enhanced-fulltext-document-search.md

 #### System

-For the FormKiQ application to have access to Opensearch / Kibana a `opensearch_lambda_role` role is created.
+For the FormKiQ application to have access to OpenSearch / Kibana, an `opensearch_lambda_role` role is created.

 ![Kibana Security Roles](./img/kibana-security-roles.png)

-The `opensearch_lambda_role` is given Opensearch permissions.
+The `opensearch_lambda_role` is given OpenSearch permissions.

 ![Kibana Security Permissions](./img/kibana-security-permissions.png)